vikrama33/visualization/02_activities/assignments/assignment_3.md

 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?

+    Python & Excel

     > Who is your intended audience?

+    The audience for this project is anyone interested in Ontario’s craft beer industry, like small business owners, tourism groups, or beer lovers.
+The charts show where most breweries are located and which beer types are most common, in a simple and easy-to-understand way.

     > What information or message are you trying to convey with your visualization?

+    The message of my visualization is to show how Ontario’s beer industry is spread across the province.
+It highlights which cities have the most breweries and what types of beer (like Ale, Lager, or Stout) are the most common.
+The goal is to give a clear picture of where beer production is strong and what kinds of beer are most popular in Ontario.

     > What aspects of design did you consider when making your visualization?
 How did you apply them?
 With what elements of your plots?

+    I focused on keeping my visualizations clear, simple, and easy to read.

+I used bar charts and pie charts because they show comparisons and proportions clearly.

+I chose bright but not harsh colors to make each category stand out.

+I added titles, axis labels, and data labels so viewers can easily understand what each chart shows.

+I used consistent fonts and spacing to make the visuals look clean and professional.

+I also made sure to limit clutter by only showing key information, helping the audience focus on the main message — where most breweries are located and which beer types are most common.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?

+    I made my visualizations reproducible by using Python in Jupyter Notebook so anyone can run the same code and get the same results.
+I added clear comments and file paths to make it easy to follow.
+The Excel chart is less reproducible since it needs manual steps, but I saved the data as a CSV file so others can recreate it easily.

     > How did you ensure that your data visualization is accessible?

+    I made my visualizations easy to understand by using clear titles, labels, and legends.
+I used simple fonts and high-contrast colors so the charts are easy to read for everyone

     > Who are the individuals and communities who might be impacted by your visualization?

+    Small brewery owners, local businesses, consumers, and tourism groups may be impacted by my visualization, as it shows where breweries are growing and how they support local communities.

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?

+    I chose features that best explained my topic, like manufacturer name, brand name, and beer type.
+I excluded extra details that didn’t add value, such as company IDs or duplicate records, to keep the charts clear and focused on the main message.

     > What ‘underwater labour’ contributed to your final data visualization product?

+    The hidden work included cleaning data, removing duplicates, grouping beer types, and adjusting the charts’ colors and layout to make them clear and easy to read.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**